 Don’t let the uniform architecture dissuade you from visiting.
 Building restrictions were put in place to preserve the community’s way of life, and the minimalism enhances the beauty of this wild, spectacular part of South Africa.

 The lack of ostentation is a welcome relief from other tourist spots along this route, which are often overrun by chain stores, mansions and nightclubs.
 Instead, fish markets and farm stalls serve up treats, and there’s not a shopping centre in sight.

 Drive slowly along the few streets of Paternoster; once you’re here, you can stroll wherever you want to go.

 Take advantage of the isolation by going for walks along the beach.
-Keep to yourself in a nook at any of the eateries, or get rowdy at establishments like the Panty Bar.
+Keep to yourself in a nook at any of the eateries, or get rowdy at establishments like the Panty Bar at the Paternoster Hotel.
 Or go for a swim in the Atlantic, if only for the bragging rights – it’s cold but invigorating.
-You could spend a day, a weekend, a month contemplating the meaning of life, reading a book - or even writing one.
+You could spend a day, a weekend, a month contemplating the meaning of life, reading a book or even writing one.